126ium/packer-builder-rhel-chroot/README.md

-# QEMU chroot builder for Packer
+# RHEL chroot builder for Packer

-A builder plugin of Packer to support building QEMU images within chroot.
+A builder plugin of Packer to support building RHEL (or other Yum based distros) within chroot.

 ## Prerequirements

 This plugin depends on the following tools:

 - Packer
-- QEMU Utilities (`qemu-nbd` and `qemu-img`)
-- NBD kernel module
+- Release RPMS required to allow install of yum/dnf
+- Build node running the same distro as will be running in the Chroot

 ## Install

 Download the binary from the [Releases](https://github.com/summerwind/packer-builder-qemu-chroot/releases) page and place it in one of the following places:

-- The directory where packer is, or the executable directory
-- `~/.packer.d/plugins` on Unix systems or `%APPDATA%/packer.d/plugins` on Windows
-- The current working directory

 ## Building plugin